Joystream/community-repo/working-groups/storage-group/leader/mainnet/mainnet-questions-for-Leads.md

 2. Review [Gitbook Scores](https://joystream.gitbook.io/testnet-workspace/testnet/council-period-scoring/general-working-group-score) for your Work Group and tell:
 - Which scores should be excluded?
   The below shoudl be excluded:
-- BOUNTY_SCORE
+* BOUNTY_SCORE
-- Catastrophic Errors
+* Catastrophic Errors
- * No openings
+ - No openings
-- Cancel the plan and summamry report.
+* Cancel the plan and summary report.
 Simplify and automate report.
 - Which scores should be added?
 NA
 3. For each position of your WG in the mainnet, incl. the Lead: